nicolaskyejo/codename_valhalla/README.md

-# codename_valhalla
+### Simple blackjack game

-Java school project written in Java.
-Includes only source files.
+School project written in Java.

+Requires Java 8+ SDK.
+Does not have external dependencies.